 Certificate Program in Animal Behavior and Conservation

 Courses are scheduled so that the certificate requirements can be completed within one year.
-All required, and most other courses, are offered after 5:30 PM enabling students to complete the requirements for the certificate while working.
+All required, and most other courses, are offered after 5:30 PM enabling students to complete the certificate requirements while working.

 To obtain the Certificate in ABC, students must complete a total of 15 credits (five three credit courses).
 This consists of two required courses and an additional three courses chosen from those listed as Electives (see below).

-PSYCH 751.03 - Basic Psychological Processes 1: Perception, Learning & Comparative Cognition or a course in animal learning, comparative cognition or the equivalent.
+- PSYCH 751.03 - Basic Psychological Processes 1: Perception, Learning & Comparative Cognition (with permission)

 * Special Topics courses and Independent Research projects related to the concentration will vary with student interests and faculty availability.

 Students who lack adequate background in research will be required to take a statistics course, and/or a course in research methods, in addition to the 15 credits.

 Courses taken for the certificate may be used as credits towards the MA in ABC program if accepted.